 Seattle Food Rescue is a non-profit organization based in Seattle, Washington whose goal is to facilitate the transportation and redistribution of otherwise wasted food from businesses, to charities and agencies that serve hungry, unhoused, and low-income individuals.

 Seattle Food Rescue picks up food and delivers it by bicycle to destinations within a mile of the originating site.
-Through a partnership with Capitol Hill Housing, Seattle Food Rescue will now deliver food directly to the residences of very low income residents at three HUD-subsidized residential apartment complexes managed by Capitol Hill Housing: Haines, 1415 E. Olive St.; Elizabeth James House, 109 23rd Ave.
-E.; and El Nor, 117 18th Ave.
+Through a partnership with Capitol Hill Housing, Seattle Food Rescue will now deliver food directly to the residences of very low income residents at three HUD-subsidized residential apartment complexes managed by Capitol Hill Housing: The Haines Apartments; Elizabeth James House; and El Nor.

 Increase health and food security for low-income residents on Capitol Hill.